vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 A lot of software development teams have had bad experiences with deadlines.
 They've been subjected to the dreaded [death march](https://en.wikipedia.org/wiki/Death_march_(project_management)).
 In other words, they've been given a fixed scope that they must complete by a certain date, and are already burned out working nights and weekends, potentially compromising the quality of their work, trying to meet the deadline.

 This problem is sometimes referred to as the [Iron Triangle](https://en.wikipedia.org/wiki/Project_management_triangle).
 On any team, you have three qualities you're trying to achieve: fast, inexpensive, and high quality.
 In other words, you want the team to deliver quality software as quickly as possible, for as little cost as possible.
 Unfortunately, you can't have all three qualities at once.
-You can only have **two of the three dimensions:**
+You can only have **two of the three dimensions**.

 - You can get something **fast and inexpensive**, but the team will have to sacrifice quality to do it.
 - You can get something **fast with high quality**, but you will pay a lot of money for it.